iv-org/documentation/docs/installation.md

 ## Post-install configuration:

+### Highly recommended

 Detailed configuration available in the [configuration guide](./configuration.md).

-You must set a random generated value for the parameter `hmac_key:`!
+1. You must set a random generated value for the parameter `hmac_key:`!
 On Linux you can generate it using the command `pwgen 20 1`.

-Because of various issues, Invidious **must** be restarted often, at least once a day, ideally every hour.
+2. Because of various issues, Invidious **must** be restarted often, at least once a day, ideally every hour.

-If you use a reverse proxy, you **must** configure Invidious to properly serve request through it:
+3. If you use a reverse proxy, you **must** configure Invidious to properly serve request through it:

 `https_only: true` : if you are serving your instance via https, set it to true